Parent and Student Resources

 There are many factors to consider when exploring education and career choices.
 Increased levels of educational achievement provide a boost in earnings power – the more you learn, the more you earn.
 Florida’s Economic Security Report focuses on the earning outcomes of recent graduates and completers from Florida’s public postsecondary educational institutions.
 A summary of the report is also available.

 Each Santa Rosa CTE program aligns with at least one nationally recognized industry certification that links to high skill, high wage, in-demand careers.
-Students who complete a career and technical program and earn industry certification may be eligible for articulated college credit with Pensacola State College as well as other postsecondary institutions throughout Florida via Gold Standard articulation agreements.
-Some industry certifications meet academic requirements for high school graduation.
+Students who complete a career and technical program and earn industry certification may be eligible for articulated college credit with state colleges throughout Florida via Gold Standard articulation agreements.
+Some industry certifications even meet the academic requirements for high school graduation.

 My Career Shines